stormasm/spanish/paper/lp25a.md

 ### todo lo que

-- todo lo que puedes hacer es vivir en el momento
+- todo lo que puedes hacer es vivir en el momento - all that you can do is to live in the moment
 - estoy [agradecido](https://www.spanishdict.com/translate/agradecido) por todo lo que tengo - I am grateful for all that I have

 ---